guardian/service-catalogue/packages/cloudquery/README.md

    ```

    This will start the Docker containers, and CloudQuery will start collecting data.
+4. Wait for tables to start being populated.
+Usually the first tables show up after a few seconds, but this could take
+as long as a minute.

-4. Open Grafana on [http://localhost:3000](http://localhost:3000), and start querying the data
+5. Open Grafana on [http://localhost:3000](http://localhost:3000), and start querying the data
-5. To restart on your local machine, delete the container in docker and go back to step 3.
+6. To restart on your local machine, delete the container in docker and go back to step 3.

 > **Note**
-> You can also use other Postgres clients, such as `psql`, or even your IDE!
+> You can also use other Postgres clients, such as `psql` to query the data, or even your IDE!

 ## Links

 - [CloudQuery provided Grafana dashboards](https://github.com/cloudquery/cloudquery/tree/main/plugins/source/aws/dashboards)

+## Tips and tricks

+The local instance of cloudquery executes sequentially according to the order of the plugins in the config file.
+If
+you're particularly interested in Snyk data, you can move the Snyk plugin to the top of the list in the config file, and
+that data will be collected first.

+If cloudquery can't detect credentials for Snyk or GitHub, it will skip those jobs.
+If you're not interested in GitHub
+data, you don't need to generate a token.
+It will still collect data from other sources.

 ## TODO